CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

 - `enabled: true`
 - `advancedNetworkPolicies: L7`

-4. Fetch the credentials to be able to connect to the cluster
+5. Fetch the credentials to be able to connect to the cluster

 ```bash
 az aks get-credentials \
   --resource-group <Resource Group Name> \
   --name <Cluster Name>
 ```

+6. Manually add a Key Vault secret in the newly created Key Vault

 ---